mpusinhol/twitter-streaming-messages/README.md

 ### Pre requisites

-On src/main/resources/application.properties, add the values for twitter consumer key and secret.
+1. On src/main/resources/application.properties, add the values for twitter consumer key and secret.
+2. Make sure you have created `/output` directory on the root of your project - or pass another output directory as argument to the application.

 ### With Docker